Dev43/harpocrates/README.md

 To run this, first run `make` in the root of the project.
 This download the necessary dependencies and also set you up to be able to create and verify Zkproofs :).

-Now, if you want this to be deployed to Arweave, you will need to have an arweave keyfile with some AR on it.
-You can get a pre-funded one [here](https://faucet.arweave.net/).
+Now, if you want this to be deployed to Arweave, you will need to have an arweave keyfile with some AR from **everpay** on it.
 Make sure to have the keyfile in the `fhe_contract` repository with the name `arweave-keyfile.json`.

+From there, make sure you have metamask (or any wallet that is WalletConnect compatible).
+You don't need any ETH on the wallet, it will simply be for signing messages.

 Now all you have to do is go into the fhe_contract repository `fhe_contract` and run `cargo run -- run-all`.
 From there, just follow the necessary prompts!